Pregnancy is a time of excitement, but it also has its fair share of stress.

 - Develop your baby’s iron stores for the first 6 months of life

-- Reduce the risk of preterm labour
+- Reduce the risk of preterm labor

-- Reduce the risk of low-birth weight and infant mortality
+- Reduce the risk of low-birth-weight and infant mortality

 - Prepare your body sufficiently for the expected blood loss during and after birth.

 Adequate iron helps you feel your best.
 When your iron levels are low, especially during pregnancy, you might feel generally unwell.
 Many expectant mamas with low iron report feeling extra fatigued, lightheaded, dizzy, or even more nauseated.

 Iron is an essential component of the human diet.
 It can be found in several sources.
 People who have a well-rounded diet usually get adequate iron from foods.

 People who are at risk for iron deficiency or who are iron deficient might need an iron supplement.